aws-samples/amazon-lookout-for-metrics-samples/README.md

 ## Reference Architecture

-Amazon Lookout for Metrics is designed to primarily focus on alerting you to real-time anomalies within your data(Continuous), however there is a secondary mode for backtesting to help you explore historical items and to learn what Amazon Lookout for Metrics may be able to help you react to in the future(Backtesting).
+Amazon Lookout for Metrics is designed to primarily focus on alerting you to real-time anomalies within your data(**Continuous**), however there is a secondary mode for backtesting to help you explore historical items and to learn what Amazon Lookout for Metrics may be able to help you identify in the future(**Backtesting**).
 Both architectures are illustrated below:

 ### Continous Data Architecture